iad1tya/API-is-easy/README.md

 # 🚀 API is easy

-Welcome to the API Mastery Course repository!
+Welcome to the API is easy repository!
 Embark on an exciting journey from API novice to expert, mastering everything from basic concepts to advanced techniques in API development and usage.

 ## 📚 Course Overview